Adani group m-cap jumps Rs 39,000 crore as Adani Enterprises, Adani Ports shares lead recovery

 Adani Enterprises, Adani Ports & SEZ and Adani Green Energy were among stocks that lifted Adani group's combined market capitalisation by Rs 39,000 crore to above Rs 7.50 lakh crore mark in Wednesday’s trade.
-Shares of Adani Enterprises jumped 10 per cent to Rs 1,500 level.
-The Adani group flagship commanded an m-cap of Rs 1,71,051 crore, up Rs 15,549.62 crore over Tuesday's m-cap of Rs 1,55,502.
+This is the second day of rise for Adani group shares.
+Adani group companies had added about Rs 30,000 crore to the group m-cap in the previous session.

+The Adani group is holding a fixed-income roadshow in Singapore and Hong Kong to boost investor confidence.
+Also, there are reports that the group has received firm commitment for $800 million debt facility, which will be used to refinance the Adani Green Energy's $750 million 4.375 per cent bond due in September 2024, lifting investor mood.

 Adani Green Energy added Rs 3,841 crore to the group m-cap.
 There were reports that the Adani group has received firm commitment for $800 million debt facility, which will be used to refinance the Adani Green Energy's $750 million 4.375 per cent bond due in September 2024.
 The report suggested the debt facility can finalise the term sheet in next five days.